 Her secret?
 After being denied for not meeting the credit score and income requirements, she joined Habitat’s homeownership mentor program.
 The mentor program helps aspiring homeowners get approved to buy new, affordable Habitat houses by pairing those who come close to qualifying with community volunteers with financial expertise.

 Mentors meet with their mentees to craft a Homebuyer Ready Plan to help them reduce debt, save money, and improve their credit score.
 Then they meet monthly to track the mentee’s progress.

-The program, which launched in August 2020, currently has 24 active volunteers who have helped more than a dozen aspiring homeowners become qualified in the last eight months.
+The program, which launched in August 2020, currently has 24 active volunteers who have helped more than a dozen aspiring homeowners become qualified through April.
 Habitat plans to expand the program to help more future homeowners become financially prepared to qualify to buy a home.